Skills of Assertiveness Part 2: Exercises, Worksheets, Videos

 1) our values in terms of what the honest motivation and reason behind our request is, and

-2) our values in terms of what types of relationship we want to foster.
+2) our values in terms of what types of relationships we want to foster.

 First, think about what values lie underneath the request you are trying to make.
 In order for you to be truthful and honest about the way you are communicating with the other person, it is useful to be mindful of this.
 Sometimes it can be something as simple as "Let's not have our lunch in the park because I have terrible allergies."
 Other times it might be something more complex than this.
 E.g. “Talking about my friend Sarah, behind her back, makes me feel uncomfortable.”
 What are your values in the situation you are working on?
 What is important to you ?

 Also, try to think about what type of relationship you want to foster.
-Relationships with dishonest intents and motivations usually do not result with fruitful connection.
+Relationships with dishonest intents and motivations usually do not result in fruitful connections.

 Example